About Us | Mission | FAQ | Calendar | Wish List | Sponsorships/Volunteers | Our Mascot | Success Stories | Links

 We're Networking to Help Place Horses

-As the Foundation is struggling financially to provide feed, veterinary care, and rehabilitative services for those already in our care, we have no funds to spare.
+As the Foundation is struggling financially to provide feed, veterinary care, and rehabilitative services for those already in our care, we often have no funds to spare.
 That being said, The Gingersnap Girls cannot turn its back to these animals in need.
 We are trying to do whatever we can to help.

 The Facts on Horse Abuse